ForestAdmin/documentation-user-guide/collections/actions/README.md

 There are 3 types of actions:

-* **Bulk** actions: the action will be available when you click on one or several desired records
+* **Bulk** actions: the action will be available when you select one or several records
 * **Single** actions: the action is only available for one selected record at a time
-* **Global** actions: the action is always available and will be executed on all records
+* **Global** actions: the action is always available in the Table View without having to select one or several records